 - Sequencing: Dictates how the learner will navigate through the course.

-SCORM 1.2 became the default technical standard to deliver eLearning via an LMS and was superseded by SCORM 2004 which is the current version.
+SCORM 1.2 became the default technical standard to deliver eLearning via a SCORM LMS and was superseded by SCORM 2004 which is the current version.
 There are actually not too many differences between the two and most SCORM authoring tools and LMS still support both in 2020.

 SCORM 1.2 VS 2004